Applied AI

 Modeling approaches for real-time carbon estimation

-Model lifecycle management should include retraining triggers tied to drift, data quality shifts, and policy changes.
-Maintain model cards that describe scope, limitations, and expected behaviors for auditors and procurement teams.
+Model lifecycle should include retraining triggers, data quality shifts, and policy changes, with model cards describing scope and limitations for auditors and procurement teams.

 System design and orchestration